jatkinson1000/AoC-2023/README.md

   Can be done in python using `@cache` decorator from `functools`
 - Strings can be accessed like lists but don't suffer from out of bounds errors - just return `''` if longer than string!
 Can be exploited to avoid termination due to OoB.
 - `[{}] * n` does NOT create a list of n empty dicts, instead it creates a list of n copies of a single dict!
 Use `[{} for _ in range(n+1)]` instead!
+- Instead of giant multi-condition if statements consider single clauses with `continue` to avoid unnecessary computation. (d17)
+- Learnt about [heapq](https://docs.python.org/3/library/heapq.html) from python library for priority queue sorting. (d17)